Short-range depinning in the presence of velocity-weakening: Introduction

 Elastic interfaces pinned by disorder are found in various systems, including crack fronts in fracture \cite{Bouchaud1997}, frictional interfaces \cite{Scholz1998}, domain walls in magnets \cite{Dahmen1996, Zapperi1998}, sliding charge density waves \cite{Narayan1992} or vortex lattices in superconductors \cite{Blatter1994}.
 In the absence of temperature, the interface is pinned by impurities, but undergoes a \emph{depinning transition} \cite{Kardar1998,Fisher1998,Narayan1993} at some critical force (or stress, or magnetic field).
 When inertia is not present, the physics is well-understood: the interface moves via large reorganizations called avalanches, and the velocity of the interface grows above the depinning threshold where it vanishes with some critical exponent.

 In other systems, such as frictional interface \cite{Baumberger2006,Tromborg2015a}, crack fronts in brittle materials \cite{Ramanathan1997} or wetting on rough solid surfaces \cite{Ertas1992,Prevost2002}, a sufficient inertia or other effects can induce the flow curve to be non-monotonic \cite{Marchetti2005a,Nicolas2016,Karimi2016}.
-Indeed, in the presence of inertial effects, flow generates acoustic waves, that can make it easier to jump over local barriers induced by disorder, in turn accelerating flow.
-Such positive feedback can lead to velocity-weakening as sketched in \cref{fig:nonmonotic:a}, causing instabilities and stick-slip.
-How such instabilities are triggered as the force is slowly increased is a central question to various fields, including earthquake science and tribology.
+Indeed, in the presence of inertial effects, flow generates acoustic waves, that can make it easier to jump over local barriers induced by disorder, thus generating more acoustic waves, in turn accelerating flow.
+Such positive feedback, or `inertial heating', can lead to velocity-weakening, causing instabilities and stick-slip.
+The flow curve of such an inertial system is non-monotonic, as sketched in \cref{fig:nonmonotic:a}, whereby, at low velocities, the flow resistance decreases with increasing velocity due the described `inertial heating', while at high velocities, the flow resistance increases with velocity as viscous dissipation dominates the `inertial heating'.
+How instabilities are triggered as the force is slowly increased is a central question to various fields, including earthquake science and tribology.
 Understanding it remains a theoretical challenge, as one needs to deal both with disorder and the presence of non-linear instabilities.
 This question relates to what controls the magnitude of hysteresis effects apparent when comparing the starting point of the flow upon increasing the applied load to its stopping point upon decreasing it again.

 At least three scenarios have been proposed for how the depinning transition is affected by inertia:

 \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label={\emph{Scenario \Alph*}:}, ref={scenario \Alph*}]